Water pollution in India

-The next sections will provide context to the water resources of India ad quality, the causes of pollution, the effects, solutions, and selected case studies pertaining to India.

 Water resources of India

 India is one of the most water stressed countries in the world, with only 4% of freshwater resources.
 Water resources continue to dwindle, and while climate change is exacerbating this, there are issues of water pollution, which the following sections will tackle.
 In India, there are two main types of water resources: surface water and groundwater.